0xcatalysis/docs/docs/catalysis-core/network/05-integration.md

 - Binds them to the deployed SSN contracts
 - Stores their registration info on-chain

-📌 **This step is initiated by the operator, but requires contract details from the AVS developer.**
+📌 **This step is initiated by the operator, but requires contract details from the SSN developer.**

-### 🔹 Step 4: AVS Owner Adds Committees and Vaults
+### 🔹 Step 4: SSN Owner Adds Committees and Vaults

-Once operators are registered, the AVS owner configures the network’s security structure:
+Once operators are registered, the SSN owner configures the network’s security structure:

 - Create committees using: